 As Striv began acquiring more partner schools, it developed a routine for value-added training.
 Each time a new school joins the network, Striv employees visit the site and work with staff and students to set up equipment and a custom school dashboard.
 Together, these tools enable starting, monitoring, and managing live streams.

 This model has proved its own value over the last 6 years.
 Today, Striv works with a wide range of high schools.
 The company provides live streaming services that are affordable enough for strained educational budgets and still retain professional features.
 Among other benefits, Striv clients love working with the company for the technical robustness of the platform, and because students and staff can easily learn to operate the system.

 Every live streamer has different priorities.
-For most youth, live streaming via Facebook account is the main application.
+For most youth, live streaming via a Facebook account is the main application.
 However, high schools have different needs.
 For example, professionalism is more important when it comes to school-sponsored streams.

-A few features that are important to serve this type of client include: white-label service, ad-free content, unlimited viewers, and simplicity.
+A few features that are important to serve this type of client include white-label service, ad-free content, unlimited viewers, and simplicity.

 White label is a video industry term centered around branding.
 A “white label” service means that there is no branding included.
-This allows a business like Striv to built a platform around the DaCast system–without the DaCast logo appearing in any of the streams or on the dashboard.
+This allows a business like Striv to built a platform around the Dacast system–without the Dacast logo appearing in any of the streams or on the dashboard.
 This approach is more professional, and it also allows Striv or a school to insert its own logo.

 Most free live streaming services–like Facebook and YouTube–use advertising to monetize.
 In a school or professional setting, it isn’t appropriate to be interrupted by advertising.
 That’s why ad-free streaming is another important feature for Striv.

 Especially in a school setting, streaming should also be cross-compatible to reach audiences.
 Striv’s streams are compatible with desktops, laptops, iPhones, Android, smart TVs, tablets, and a wide range of other devices.